jamesdon/chargeback/README.md

-The Charge Back App is intended to calculate maintenance and yearly run rates for Splunk.
+The Chargeback App is intended to calculate maintenance and yearly run rates for Splunk.

 If you are running Splunk in a medium to large environment, you are probably sharing Splunk with other groups.
 In many places, this results in one group running Splunk as a service for any number of internal customers.
 The challenge then becomes sharing the maintenance and run costs of the infrastructure.
 As a Splunk administrator, I would have to run several long-running searches to try and figure out the costs.
 This App should put all of that to rest.